Home › Tax Filing › How To Deduct Stock Losses From Your Taxes

 What forms do I need to deduct stock loss?

 When you’re filing taxes, you will always use the standard Form 1040 to report your income.
 If you’re filing as a self-employed individual, you’ll get that income information from Form 1099 and also file Form 1040-ES, if you’re paying quarterly taxes.
 You can always apply for a tax filing extension which gives you an extra six months to file your return.
 To deduct stock losses, you’ll need two forms: Form 8949 and Schedule D. You’ll report your short-term and long-term capital gains and/or losses on Form 8949 and calculate the net profit/loss by adding together the total amount from both categories.
 You’ll use that net amount on Schedule D to calculate how much tax you owe.
-Managing an investment portfolio is a difficult task on its own, but even moreso if you’re working and paying self-employment taxes.
+Managing an investment portfolio is a difficult task on its own, but even more so if you’re also working full time.
 So taking full advantage of capital and loss limit tax deductions is a good way to make sure that you enter the next year at the top of your game.
-FlyFin's CPA team can help guide you through the process of these deductions when you file your taxes through the app.
+FlyFin's CPA team can help guide you through capital loss taxes when you file your taxes through the app.

 Tax Write-Offs